SurajKande/python_packaging/README.md

 #### 2. [setup.cfg](https://docs.python.org/3/distutils/configfile.html):

+The setup.cfg file contains default options for commands of the setup.py script.
+This is very useful if the process for building and distributing the package is more complex and requires many optional arguments to be passed to the setup.py script commands.

+ * This setup.cfg file allows you to store such default parameters together with your source code on a per project basis.
+This will make your distribution flow independent from the project and also provides transparency about how your package was built/distributed to the users and other team members.

-The setup configuration file is a useful middle-ground between the setup script—which, ideally, would be opaque to installers and the command-line to the setup script, which is outside of your control and entirely up to the installer.
-In fact, setup.cfg are processed after the contents of the setup script, but before the command-line.
+* The setup configuration file is a useful middle-ground between the setup script—which, ideally, would be opaque to installers and the command-line to the setup script, which is outside of your control and entirely up to the installer.

+* setup.cfg are processed after the contents of the setup script, but before the command-line.
 This has several useful consequences:
     1. installers can override some of what you put in setup.py by editing setup.cfg
     2. you can provide non-standard defaults for options that are not easily set in setup.py
     3. installers can override anything in setup.cfg using the command-line options to setup.py